Crib Buying Guide: How to Pick the Perfect Crib

 Since parents trust cribs to protect their children, it is imperative to keep up with crib maintenance for safety.
 Many parents choose to reuse cribs for second children, third children, etc. The cost consideration is clear—babies are expensive!
 But it is important to keep safety a top priority.
 According to the Consumer Product Safety Commissions recall archives there were over twenty different crib recalls issued between 2007 and 2011.

 - Crib Safety Checklist: Here are some tips to make sure cribs are maintained in safe, working order.

-- Especially when baby begins moving around on the bed, it is important to periodically inspect crib hardware to make sure none of the pieces have loosened, broken, or gone missing.
+- Especially when the baby begins moving around on the bed, it is important to periodically inspect crib hardware to make sure none of the pieces have loosened, broken, or gone missing.

 - If parents decide to reuse their crib for a second child, they should be absolutely certain that all original hardware and parts remain for reassembly.
-Parents should reference the instruction manual for guidance when setting-up the crib, and if the user guide has gone missing, one is usually available online at via the brand’s website, assuming the crib is still being manufactured.
+Parents should reference the instruction manual for guidance when setting up the crib, and if the user guide has gone missing, one is usually available online via the brand’s website, assuming the crib is still being manufactured.
 As noted by Consumer Reports, “Even a crib you used for one of your older children may not meet the latest safety standards.
 So think twice about buying or accepting a used crib.
 And, for sanitary reasons, avoid reusing crib mattresses.”

-- Check the CPSC website periodically to see if baby's crib has been recalled.
+- Check the CPSC website periodically to see if the baby's crib has been recalled.
 Most cribs also come with a postcard to send out for recall notifications.